 TAKE EXTRA CARE NEAR WATER, SNOW AND SAND

 All of these surfaces reflect and intensify the sun's damaging rays, increasing your chances of sunburn.

 Choose a broad-spectrum, water-resistant sunscreen with a sun protection factor (SPF) of 30 or more.
 Apply it generously to all exposed skin before you go outside.
 Reapply at least every 2 hours and after swimming or sweating.
-You should follow these rules even if it's cloudy.
+You should follow these rules even when it's cloudy.